Bristol Water – a social history

 16 July 1846

-On this day 16th of July 1846 (on a thursday), the Bill of the Bristol Water Works Company (the II) received Royal Assent.
-Among the founders was a philanthropic core including Francis Fry, Quaker George Thomas and William Budd, a man of significant medical talent who was amongst the first exponents of the germ theory and the importance of sanitation.
-The Act also authorised the development of infrastructure to support the company’s supply of water from three main sources: the cold springs of Barrow Gurney, the spring at Harptree Coombe and the springs at Chewton Mendip, the latter of which was most important.
-The Line of Works, an 11 miles/18km viaduct, carried water from the Mendips to Barrow Gurney via a gravity feed route of tunnels and culverts and onwards to the city.
+On 16 of July 1846 (a Thursday), the Bill of the Bristol Water Works Company (the II) received Royal Assent.
+Among the founders was a philanthropic core including Francis Fry, Quaker George Thomas and William Budd, a man of significant medical talent who was among the first exponents of the germ theory and the importance of sanitation.
+The Act of Parliament authorised the development of infrastructure to support the company’s supply of water from three main sources: the cold springs of Barrow Gurney, the spring at Harptree Coombe and the springs at Chewton Mendip, the latter of which was most important.
+The Line of Works, an 11m/18km viaduct, carried water from the Mendips to Barrow Gurney via a gravity-fed route of tunnels and culverts and onwards to the city.
 A reservoir was built at Barrow Gurney to receive the water, and also compensation reservoirs at Sherbourne and Chew Magna to maintain the flow of the River Chew.
 Service reservoirs were built at Bedminster Down, Clifton and Durdham Down to help maintain a constant flow of water to the city.

 1 October 1847